Qualcomm accuses Apple of helping Intel with chip software

 Chip battle

-The two companies have been fighting over patents since January, when Apple filed suit against Qualcomm for roughly $1 billion, saying the wireless chipmaker didn't give fair licensing terms for its technology.
-It wants to pay a lower amount for using Qualcomm technology in its devices.
+The two companies have been fighting over patents since January, when Apple filed suit against Qualcomm for roughly $1 billion, saying the maker of wireless chips didn't give fair licensing terms for its technology.
+Apple wants to pay a lower amount for using Qualcomm technology in its devices.

 Qualcomm, the world's biggest provider of mobile chips, responded by suing Apple for patent infringement and seeking a ban on iPhone sales.
 The company maintains that no modern handset -- including the iPhone -- would have been possible without its cellular technologies.